CumulusNetworks/docs/content/cumulus-linux-510/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 cumulus@switch:~$ nv config apply
 ```

-To unset the MAC address for an interface, run the `nv unset interface <interface> link mac-address` command:
+To unset the MAC address for an interface, run the `nv unset interface <interface> link mac-address` command.
+This command resets the MAC address to the system assigned address.

 ```
 cumulus@switch:~$ nv unset interface swp1 link mac-address